PatMusi/no-yahoo-sponsored/README.md

 Author: Patrick Musi
 Date Created: October 3, 2016

-This project is to prevent all sponsored news stories from appearing on the Yahoo news page
+This project is to prevent all sponsored news stories from appearing on the Yahoo news page.

+The current implementation simply checks the page every 1 second after the plugin has been clicked.
+Inefficient, but functional.